chuckmichelson/botchime/README.md

 ### How to Use

-- Open the receiver on one device, press Start Recording, and it will listen passively.
+- Open the receiver on your phone and press Start Recording.
-- Open the transmitter on another device, type a message, choose a chord progression, and press Play.
+- Open the transmitter on a tablet or computer, type a message, choose a chord progression, and press Play.
 - Aim the receiver's mic toward the sound source.

 ---